 On this page:

 The junior hunter is not required to upgrade to the adult license until the calendar year they turn 17 but they may upgrade to the adult license in their 16th year.
 Upgrading while they are 16 years of age will require them to purchase any necessary permits.
-Junior license holders can hunt with a firearm, bow and arrow, or crossbow (see pg.
-15 for more crossbow information).
+Junior license holders can hunt with a firearm, bow and arrow, or crossbow (see Laws Pertaining to Hunting Equipment for more crossbow information).

 The license includes hunting permits for muzzleloader, spring and fall turkey, bear, coyote night hunt, pheasant, state migratory waterfowl, one expanded archery antlerless deer permit, and one expanded archery either sex permit.

-Note: A lifetime license purchased for a hunter under 16 years of age is considered a junior license until upgraded to an adult license by contacting MDIFW.
+Note: A lifetime license purchased for a hunter under 16 years of age is considered a junior license until upgraded to an adult license which can be done by contacting MDIFW.

-- Hunters from 10–15 years of age must be in the presence of, and under the effective control of, an adult supervisor.
+- Hunters from 10–15 years of age must be in the presence of, and under the effective control of, a junior hunter supervisor.

-- Hunters under the age of 10 must be in the presence of, and under the effective control of, an adult supervisor who remains at all times within 20 feet of the hunter.
+- Hunters under the age of 10 must be in the presence of, and under the effective control of, a junior hunter supervisor who remains at all times within 20 feet of the hunter.

 - The parent or guardian of the junior hunter who holds or has held a valid Maine hunting license or successfully completed a hunter safety course.